awhooooo/Bitcoin-Core/README2.md

 11. If stable maintenence is preferred, use daemontools.
 In this case, daemontools was not used, since I wanted to start and stop the syncing process whenever I want.
 The
     ElectrumX syncing process might take several hours or even days.
 The log file informs you how much time is left until full synchronization.
 If you want to quit syncing process, simply press ctrl + C (keyboard interrupt).

     Or you can kill the process by kill <PID> command.
-The ElectrumX server will automatically flush all data being processed into database and whenever you restart the process, the syncing will progress from the point where you left previously.
+The ElectrumX server will automatically flush all data being processed into database and whenever you restart the process and the syncing will progress from the point where you left previously.
     ```bash
     $ ps aux | grep electrum
     $ kill <electrumx_server process id>
+    ```

+    Another method is using the electrumx_rpc file.
+    ```bash
+    $ cd /Users/anaconda3/bin
+    $ ls -al | grep electrumx
+    -rwxr-xr-x    1 user  staff      207 May 30 20:33 electrumx_compact_history
+    -rwxr-xr-x    1 user  staff      183 May 30 20:33 electrumx_rpc
+    -rwxr-xr-x    1 user  staff      189 May 30 20:33 electrumx_server
+    $ ./electrumx_rpc stop
     ```

     ```bash